presnick/ProgramsInformationPeople/_sources/Assignments/lecture_waivers/lecture5_waiver.rst

       def testOne(self):
          self.assertEqual(char_sent, 23, "Testing that char_sent has the correct value." )
       def testTwo(self):
       	self.assertNotIn("len",self.getEditorText(),"Testing whether the len function is used in your code.
+If you used it to test your answer, you should get rid of it in order to pass this test!
 (Don't worry about actual and expected values.)")

    myTests().main()